 Appendix 2: Worked Example of Exchange Rate Calculation.

-Consider Transfer and Trades for November.

-Demand levels from Appendix 1 are 216, 331, and 342 mcmd
+Identify Demand Levels.

-National Grid tests at 275, 350 and 400 mcmd.

-For this example only 350 mcmd considered.
+National Gas Transmission tests at 275, 350 and 400 mcmd.
+For this example, a demand level of 350mcm is considered.

 Assume first Recipient ASEP to be considered is Teesside ASEP.
-Use historic supply patterns for demand 350 mcmd +/-10%.
+Use historic supply patterns for demand 350 mcmd +/-10% (a range of between 315 and 385 mcmd).

-Take the top five patterns (paragraph 29).
+Take the top five supply patterns (paragraph 29).
 Assume they represent the top 25% of the available data.
+The resultant average flows at each ASEP will be used to form a test scenario.
+Supply is “re-balanced”, which in this example is setting the supply level to 350 mcmd, using the average flows proportion at each ASEP.